-The Tailwater Study will address problems related to compact-entitled water and compact compliance and promotes maximum utilization of state waters.
+The Tailwater Study will address problems related to compact-entitled water and compact compliance and will also promote maximum utilization of state waters.
 One of the study's broad aims is to ensure that the accuracy of "return flow maintenance water" calculations pursuant to the Irrigation Improvements Rules such that a violation of the Arkansas River Compact is avoided.
-Colorado's experts in the Kansas v.
-Colorado litigation took issue with what was viewed as an unreasonably low 65% maximum farm irrigation efficiency factor that is currently used in the H-I Model.
-The Tailwater Study will provide the data needed to refine the H-I Model and the ISAM in a way that is anticipated to reduce the burdens of Compact compliance on farmers.
+The Tailwater Study will provide the data needed to refine ISAM in a way that is anticipated to reduce the burdens of Compact compliance on farmers.
 By reducing Compact compliance obligations (which, in turn, preserves existing water supplies and could lead to future water savings), the results of the study will promote maximum utilization of state waters to a high degree.